ObelusFamily/Anythink-Market-odhjk/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+- Install docker and docker-compose on your machine.
+You can check if the installation is successful by running `docker -v` and `docker-compose -v`

+- `cd` into this folder, and run `docker-compose up`.
+(If you have an error message about supported version, try changing the version property of the `docker-compose.yml` file).
+This will start the postgres database, the frontend and the backend.
+You can check services are running correctly by pinging the api (`localhost:3000/api/ping`) and creating a user `localhost:3001/register`.